 Myth # 1

 Dogs are scavenging carnivores, and it's their carnivorous digestive system that allows them to safely eat raw foods, like meat, bones, and eggs.
-The highly acidic environment of their stomachs and bile content allows harmful bacteria, like salmonella, from populating your dog's digestive system.
+The highly acidic environment of their stomachs and bile content prevents harmful bacteria, like salmonella, from populating your dog's digestive system.

 Though some recommend avoiding raw food such as eggs because of the bacteria risks, anyone who has fed raw will know that high-quality ingredients and proper storage and handling will minimize the risk of any adverse effects.